A Survey of Densest Subgraph Discovery on Large Graphs: Introduction

 \item \textbf{Graph databases.} Solution to the DSD problem is a building block for solving many graph problems, such as reachability queries~\cite{cohen2003reachability} and motif detection~\cite{fratkin2006motifcut,saha2010dense}.
 For example, the 2-hop-cover-based index is an efficient index to answer whether a target node $t$ is reachable from a source node $s$.
 However, finding a minimum 2-hop cover of a set of shortest paths is NP-hard, and the DS can be used to find an approximation solution with ratio $O(\log n)$~\cite{cohen2003reachability}.

-\item \textbf{Biological data analysis.} DSD solutions have been shown useful for identifying regulatory motifs in genomic DNA \cite{fratkin2006motifcut}, and gene annotation graphs \cite{saha2010dense}.
-For example, Fratkin et al. \cite{fratkin2006motifcut} converted the DNA sequences into a set of k-mers and built a graph where each k-mer corresponds to a vertex and two k-mers are linked if their nucleotide similarity is high.
-By finding the DS from this graph, they could detect regulatory motifs.
+\item \textbf{Biological data analysis.} { DSD solutions have been shown useful for identifying regulatory motifs in genomic DNA \cite{fratkin2006motifcut}, and gene annotation graphs \cite{saha2010dense}.
+For example, Fratkin et al. \cite{fratkin2006motifcut} proposed the MotifCut system, which converts DNA sequences into a set of $k$-mers and constructs a graph where each $k$-mer corresponds to a vertex and two $k$-mers are linked if their nucleotide similarity is high.
+Regulatory motif discovery is then formulated as a densest subgraph search solved via DSD algorithms.
+On yeast regulatory sequences with tens of thousands of vertices, the method achieved higher motif discovery accuracy than established tools while maintaining comparable runtime.
+In addition, MotifCut yields motifs that differ from those of traditional methods, likely due to restrictive assumptions such as positional independence, which can miss complex dependencies, whereas the DSD formulation better captures such patterns. }

-\item \textbf{Filter Bubbles and Misinformation.} Social networks allow users to share news/views with many peers, but they are also known to have contributed to and have exacerbated the problem of filter bubbles and echo chambers, which tend to reinforce preexisting opinions and beliefs, as well as the problem of spreading misinformation.
-Densest subgraphs in social networks have been shown to be useful for identifying echo chambers and groups of actors engaged in spreading misinformation~\cite{lakshmanan2022quest}.
+\item \textbf{Filter bubbles and misinformation.} Social networks allow users to share news/views with many peers, but they are also known to contribute to and exacerbate the problem of filter bubbles and echo chambers, which tend to reinforce preexisting opinions and beliefs and spread misinformation.
+DSs in social networks have proven useful for identifying echo chambers and groups of actors engaged in spreading misinformation~\cite{memon2020characterizing,lakshmanan2022quest,fazzone2022discovering}. { For example, the DSAR model proposed in \cite{fazzone2022discovering} formulates the problem as a density optimization task that simultaneously considers proximity to attractor nodes and distance from repulser nodes.
+Experiments on 26 real-world networks, including graphs with up to 276,657 vertices and 2.91 billion edges, show that the proposed algorithm achieves near-optimal solutions. } \end{itemize}